tredford1412/tredford1412.github.io/index.md

 ## B.S. in Biology with Specialization in Bioinformatics | Minor in Computer Science

-Hard-working, organized, and curious researcher with experience across wet-lab and computational biology.
-Skilled in data analysis, experimental design, and cross-functional collaboration.
-Comfortable moving between bench workflows (HPLC, cloning, PCR/gel) and scripting in Python/R to analyze results and communicate clear, actionable insights.
+Motivated and detail-oriented Bioinformatics major at the top-ranked UC San Diego Bioinformatics Program, combining computational and laboratory expertise to address real biological questions.
+Experienced in HPLC-based plasmid purification, RNA-seq data analysis, and mRNA secondary structure modeling.
+Skilled in integrating molecular biology workflows with data analysis using Python, R, and Linux to support discovery and innovation in biotechnology research.

 ---